 Director of College and Career Counseling

-With over 15 years’ experience in school settings, ranging from middle school to college, Abbey Griffin joined Hill School several years ago as the Director of College and Career Counseling.
-Immediately, she felt very much at home.
-She is excited about “helping students along their journey to find the best match for their college or career!”
-Mrs. Griffin earned her undergraduate degree in English from Texas Wesleyan University, where she met her husband, a high school band director and percussionist.
+With over 20 years’ experience in school settings, ranging from middle school counseling to college admission, Abbey Griffin joined Hill School several years ago as the Director of College and Career Counseling and the following year became Dean of the Upper School.
+She is passionate about “helping students along their journey to find the best match for their college or career!”
+Mrs. Griffin earned her undergraduate degree in English from Texas Wesleyan University, where she met her husband, a realtor and percussionist.
 Together they have a young son and daughter and enjoy spending time together as a family.

 Middle and Upper School Math Teacher

 Upper School Math Curriculum Coordinator

 Christi Hanson has been part of Hill for over 10 years.
 Each year, she enjoys getting to know her students in the small setting and watching them grow over the course of the year.
 She earned her undergraduate degree at West Texas A&M in Interdisciplinary Studies – math, education, sports and exercise science – and her master’s degree from the University of Phoenix.
 Mrs. Hanson strives to be a “fair yet consistent educator with high expectations while still allowing for the feeling of success.”
 Out of the classroom, one might find Mrs. Hanson with her husband watching their two daughters on a volleyball court somewhere!

 Director of Technology